Postpartum Lochia: What to Expect With Normal Bleeding After Birth?

 Lochia suddenly gets quite heavy:

-As previously said, a rapid shift in your bleeding pattern after delivery usually indicates that you were too busy too quickly.
+As previously mentioned, a rapid shift in your bleeding pattern after delivery usually indicates that you were too busy too quickly.
 Try to relax (we understand that this is easier said than done).
 In any case, it's important to keep a watch out for unexpected heavy bleeding, which may be a symptom of subinvolution or a severe haemorrhage; if you're soaking a pad every hour or two or passing huge clots, get medical attention immediately.

 How to deal with postpartum bleeding?